aolney/ct-modular-book/docs/05-fun-mod-controllers.md

 While this option is simple and effective, it's possible that the sound will interfere with other sound waves in ways that become audible.
 Another option is to replace the clock signal into the ADDR-SEQ module with the output of the trigger sequencer.
 Since the trigger sequencer has steps with no trigger, this means that no clock would be sent to ADDR-SEQ on these steps.
-The effect of using the trigger sequencer as a clock depends, however, on how the saw envelope is gated Try this using the button in
+The effect of using the trigger sequencer as a clock depends, however, on how the VCO envelope is gated, either with the clock or with trigger sequencer.
+Try this using the button in
 Figure \@ref(fig:rests-trg-kick-seqaddr-saw-bpm-vco-adsr-vca-mixer-out) to explore the different combinations.